Frequently Asked Questions about VAMPY

 Bowling Green, KY 42101-1031

-In an emergency, parents may phone the office 270-745-6323 between 8:00 a.m. and 4:00 p.m.
-(CDT), and a staff member will arrange for your child to phone you.
-After normal office hours and on weekends, parents may call the front desk at the residence hall, and the desk clerk will see that your child gets your message.
-The counselor’s phone should not be used as a means of chatting with your child.
+In an emergency, parents may call the office at (270) 745-6323) between 8:00 a.m. and 4:30 p.m.
+(CDT), and a staff member will arrange for your child to call you.
+After office hours and on weekends, you may call the front desk of Florence Schneider Hall at (270) 936-2711 to leave a message.

-What if campers get homesick?
+What if campers get homesick or have roommate troubles?